2017 Stephen F. Austin Lumberjacks football team

 The 2017 Stephen F. Austin football team represented Stephen F. Austin State University in the 2017 NCAA Division I FCS football season.
-The Lumberjacks were be by fourth-year head coach Clint Conque and played their home games at Homer Bryce Stadium.
+The Lumberjacks were coached by fourth-year head coach Clint Conque and played their home games at Homer Bryce Stadium.
 They played as a member of the Southland Conference.
 They finished the season 4–7, 4–5 in Southland play to finish in a tie for sixth place.